Note

 from machine import TOUCH

-# Instantiate default touch device 0
+# Instantiate touch device 0 (system default touch)

 tp = TOUCH(0)